SymSoftSolutions/CWS-Prototype/README.md

 During this phase we executed the following tasks:

-During this phase we executed the following tasks:

 *User Centered Design:*

 •	Interviewed a foster parent to understand his challenges, and vision for improved digital foster care services